tolitius/grete/README.md

 ... and some Java API<br/>
 ... and the latest kafka (at the moment of writing)

+the idea behind `grete` is to be able to start a farm of kafka consumers that listen to (potentially) multiple topics and apply a simple consuming function.

 ## spilling the beans

 ```clojure